pizzeys/payday/README.md

 Be sure to restart your server after you edit the mime_types initializer.
 The updating setting won't take effect until you do.

+Example Application
+===
+There's an example Rails application running on Heroku at [http://payday-example.heroku.com].

 Contributing
 ===
 Payday is pretty young, so there's still a good bit of work to be done.
 Feel free to fork the project, make some changes, and send a pull request.
 If you're unsure about what to work on, send me a message on GitHub.
 I'd love the help!